PKU-Alignment/omnisafe/README.md

 OmniSafe is an infrastructural framework designed to accelerate safe reinforcement learning (RL) research by providing a comprehensive and reliable benchmark for safe RL algorithms, out-of-box modular toolkits for researchers.
 SafeRL intends to develop algorithms that minimize the risk of unintended harm or unsafe behavior.

+OmniSafe stands as the inaugural unified learning framework in the realm of safe reinforcement learning, aiming to foster the Growth of SafeRL Learning Community.
 The key features of OmniSafe:

 - `Highly Modular Framework.` OmniSafe presents a highly modular framework, incorporating an extensive collection of tens of algorithms tailored for safe reinforcement learning across diverse domains.
 The framework achieves versatility through the utilization of algorithm-level abstraction and API interfaces, employing two distinctive design components: Adapter and Wrapper.

 - `High-performance parallel computing acceleration.` OmniSafe not only supports environment-level asynchronous parallelism but also incorporates agent asynchronous learning.
 By harnessing the capabilities of Torch.distributed, OmniSafe accelerates the learning process of algorithms by creating unique agents within individual threads.

-- `Fostering the Growth of SafeRL Learning Community.` OmniSafe stands as the inaugural unified learning framework in the realm of safe reinforcement learning.
-The platform offers exhaustive API documentation, encompassing user guides elucidating both fundamental and advanced features, illustrative examples, and best practices for algorithm parameter selection and result monitoring.
+- `Out-of-box toolkits.` OmniSafe offers customizable toolkits for tasks like training, benchmarking, analyzing, and rendering.
+[Tutorials](https://github.com/OmniSafeAI/omnisafe#getting-started) and user-friendly [APIs](https://omnisafe.readthedocs.io/en/latest/baserlapi/on_policy.html) make it easy for beginners and average users, while advanced researchers can enhance their efficiency without complex code.

 ![Train video](./images/train.gif)